oxheadalpha/teztnets/jakartanet-about.markdown

 #### Alternative: Use docker

-To join jakartanet with docker, open a shell in the container:
+To join Jakartanet with docker, open a shell in the container:

 ```
 docker run -it --entrypoint=/bin/sh tezos/tezos:v13.0-rc1